-Different search techniques have been established for preliminary searches, for research questions that are difficult to search for (e.g. complex interventions), and for the evaluation of search strategies in bibliographic databases [338].
-These include the screening of reference lists, citation tracking, as well as the use of the "similar articles" function.
+Different search techniques have been established for preparatory searches at the start of projects, for research questions that are difficult to search for (e.g. complex interventions), and for the evaluation of search strategies in bibliographic databases [333].
+These include citation-based search techniques (such as the screening of reference lists and citation tracking) as well as the use of the "similar articles" function.
 For all benefit assessments, the screening of reference lists of systematic reviews is usually conducted as an additional search technique.